kapwing/ghost-themes/README.md

 To manage the database connection user and password, you can check the Ghost config file, located at `/var/www/ghost/config.production.json`.

+To update the database, I had to follow the instructions on this page: https://ghost.org/docs/faq/supported-databases/.

 ## Managing Help Center Ghost

 To manage the help center Ghost deployment, you must access the machine where it is hosted on google cloud.
 You can read the full instructions here: https://docs.google.com/document/d/1oDY3-kvi_DGZ4t2sBy2I93oHFT7e8IKQfkQlq21Skh0/edit#